 - The defenders, typically backs, trying to repel an attacker by kicking him/her with the heel of the feet/fins.
 The player shall be given a time penalty also if the kick misses.
 However, the defender may defend by placing the foot softly onto the chest of the attacker in order to keep him/her at a distance.
-If in doubt whether it is a soft touch or a kick, the referee should make the penalty call - When the ball is blocked in a group, a player might try to free him/herself by wiggling.
+If in doubt whether it is a soft touch or a kick, the referee should make the penalty call. - During a scrum, a player might try to free him/herself by wiggling.
 Wiggling with elbows/arms away from the body, or fast moving of knees/heels, etc. may harm anyone around, and this person should be given a time-penalty, preferably before anyone is hurt.
-However, wiggling with elbows held alongside the body, and movements only causing "soft hits" on persons around should be allowed - When a player holding the ball has been caught around the legs by an opponent, the player may not kick uncritically to get free.
-Referees shall stop dangerous behaviour before anyone is hurt - To touch the head of any player above the surface, most commonly seen during blockings in the surface or during "discussions" - For an attacker with the ball to give a sudden jerk only to the side of the head of a goal defender - For a player to press against the face/chin of an opponent, causing the head to be moved backwards or upwards.
+However, wiggling with elbows held alongside the body, and movements only causing "soft hits" on persons around should be allowed. - When a player holding the ball has been caught around the legs by an opponent, the player may not endanger the opponent in the process of trying to get free.
+Referees shall stop dangerous behaviour before anyone is hurt. - To touch the head of any player above the surface, most commonly seen during blockings in the surface or during "discussions". - For an attacker with the ball to give a sudden jerk only to the side of the head of a goal defender. - For a player to press against the face/chin of an opponent, causing the head to be moved backwards or upwards. - For a player to use a closed fist to punch/contact the ball.
+A punch/contact with a closed fist that misses is difficult to be seen by the referees and it increases the risk for injuries.
+However, punching/contacting the ball with an open palm is allowed.

-The referee should be aware of borderline cases that might qualify the player to be expelled.
-(6.6.1)
+The referee should be aware of borderline cases that might qualify the player to be expelled (6.6.1 A referee can expel a player in case of unsporting or violent behaviour).

-5.1.3 Excess of players in the water
+5.3 Excess of players in the water

-For one team to have more than six players simultaneously in the water (and penalty bench area) during the game.
+For one team to have more than six players simultaneously in the water (and penalty bench area) during the match.

-The deck referee or his/her assistant check that the correct number of exchange players are in the exchange area at any one time during the game.
-If one or more exchange players are missing from the exchange area and he/she has not given official notice of departure to the deck referee, this will indicate that there are too many players in the water and should be punished as per rule 6.3.
-Use of delayed call, rule 6.5.2, may be observed.
+The deck referee or his/her assistant check that the correct number of exchange players are in the exchange area at any one time during the match.
+If one or more exchange players are missing from the exchange area and he/she has not given official notice of departure to the deck referee, this will indicate that there are too many players in the water and should be punished as per rule 6.3 Time Penalty.
+Use of Delayed Call, rule 6.5.2, may be observed.

-- 5.1.4 Incorrect entering and exiting of the water - 5.1.4.a To enter the water anywhere else than via the entrance lane during the game, or to enter the water in any potentially dangerous manner during the match. - 5.1.4.b To leave the playing area anywhere else than by crossing the exit line.
+5.4 Incorrect entering and exiting of the water

+- 5.4.1 To enter the water anywhere else than via the entrance lane during the match, or to enter the water in any potentially dangerous manner during the match (4.2.1.d The player must enter the playing area before the halfway line of the playing area). - 5.4.2 To leave the playing area anywhere else than by crossing the exit line.

-5.1.5 Incorrect use of players
+5.5 Incorrect use of players